worldwonderer/proxy-for-spiders/README.md

             yield Proxy.parse(proxy, tag=self.tag, valid_time=self.valid_time)
 ```

-Proxies from different proxy source have their own properties, you can tag the proxy and initialize them at the very beginning
+Proxies from different proxy source have their own properties, you can tag the proxy and initialize properties at the very beginning
 * valid_time
 * support_https